btnguyenPersonal/edit/README.md

 ## backlog
     - undo/redo limit and diff based (don't know how hard that will be)
-    - terminal instance inside editor
-    - ability to change file in editor // want to put some work to make this part really nice, might come after opening as workspace
     - file explorer
-    - change to using built in GUI stuff? might not bother with this one and do it myself
-    - search in project
     - multithread stuff
     - split apart code into multiple files
     - store cursor positioning between sessions
     - visual block
-    - w goes to ) as well for params?
     - <c-o> <c-i>
     - ctrl w and ctrl backspace
     - trim trialing space on save and update state
-    - actual copy paste newLine or not detection
     - habit: use cib for params
     - syntax highlighting for different types of files
     - get rid of process.stdout.row and use screen.height screen.width (will make easier to make status bar)
-    - status bar (maybe search replace overlay)
 ## todo
     - add status bar
     - mouse drag select